accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Storage__ area and __distributed systems__ may terms like Linearizability, sequential consistency (see above article); and weaker ones like eventual consistency, casual consistency.
 Eventual consistency (well implemented) guarantees updates finish propagation in a time window, won't revert, and in certain direction.
 Casual consistency is frequently used in client messaging requiring to see what-you-change.

   * __Filesystem__ area uses "journaling" for metadata logging, and "logging" for data logging.
 It talks about write atomicity, operation atomicity, and crash consistency.
 The example of write atomicity is, if a write changes both data and inode, they should either all succeed or all not.
-The example of operation atomicity is, rmdir, rename operations on a directory should never expose half state to user.
+The example of operation atomicity is, `rmdir`, rename operations on a directory should never expose half state to user.
 Crash consistency means after node crash, the filesystem should restore a correct state, e.g. no half rmdir, rename exposed, e.g. no broken linked-list on PMEM.

   * __VM__ and __Backup__ systems use terms like consistent snapshot.
 A DB can use compute VMs, cache VMs, storage VMs.
 When Hypervisor takes a consistent snapshot, it means all VMs are taken snapshot at a consistent point-in-time.
 The anti-example is, compute VM thinks an update is committed, but storage VM's snapshot is taken earlier and says no such commit.